Iran’s Khamenei menaces private citizen Trump with image of aircraft shadowing blonde golfer

 Now that Donald Trump is once more a private citizen, the threats of revenge that have been coming out of Iran ever since he ordered the drone-strike assassination of the country’s top general will have that much more menace.

-And the Islamic Republic’s Supreme Leader Ayatollah Ali Khamenei is certainly not about to help put the former US president at ease—on January 22, Khamenei’s website carried a picture of a blond-haired man bearing the likeness of Trump in the shadow of what appears to be a stealth aircraft or drone, with the heading “Vengeance is certain” written in Farsi.
+And the Islamic Republic’s Supreme Leader Ayatollah Ali Khamenei is certainly not about to help put the former US president at ease—on January 22, Khamenei’s official website carried a photomontage of a blond-haired man bearing the likeness of Trump in the shadow of what appears to be a stealth aircraft or drone, with the heading "Vengeance is certain" written in Farsi.
+The word "vengeance" appears in red, while the rest of the post says: "Soleimani's murderer and he who ordered the murder will have to pay".
+For a time, the image and heading appeared on Khomeini's Farsi Twitter account, but it then disappeared.

-A few days prior to his departing the White House, there were US media reports that, following new threats made against him emanating out of Tehran, Trump had ordered a US aircraft carrier that was setting sail for home to turn round and stay in the vicinity of the Persian Gulf.
+A few days prior to Trump departing the White House on January 20, there were US media reports that, following new threats made against him emanating from Tehran, Trump had ordered a US aircraft carrier that was setting sail for home to turn around and stay in the vicinity of the Persian Gulf.

 Soleimani in public remarks given in July, 2018, was scathing of Trump and his Twitter activity, likening him to a gambler and nightclub owner.